December 30, 2024

 We can see that there is a considerable greenhouse effect between the situation without any greenhouse gases and the pre-industrial state, with a warming of 7°C.

-This is much less than the average temperature increase we measure.
+This is much less than the average temperature increase since the beginning of industrialization.
 The question therefore arises as to how the “remaining” temperature increase can be explained.

 There are several possibilities: